Austin A70

 The Austin A70 Hampshire and later Austin A70 Hereford are cars that were produced by Austin of Britain from 1948 until 1954.
-They were conventional body-on-frame cars with similar styling to the smaller A40 Devon and A40 Somerset models respectively.
+They were conventional body-on-frame cars with similar styling to the smaller A40 Devon and A40 Somerset models respectively, though with an entirely different larger and wider body on chassis construction.
 85,682 were built.

 A70 Hampshire

 Most first generation A70s were Hampshire 4-door saloons, though some estate and pickup truck versions were also produced as the A70 Countryman and A70 Pick-up respectively.
 The 2.2 L (2199 cc) straight-4 pushrod engine provided the same power output, at 67 bhp, as it had when installed in the earlier Austin 16 hp.
 The new car was nevertheless lighter and published acceleration and top speed figures were correspondingly brisker.
 Accelerating from 0-80 km/h took 14.5 seconds and the maximum speed was 83.3 mi/h.
 The Hampshire used Girling hydraulic brakes which operated on the front wheels only; the rears being mechanical, a setup which was shared with the earlier (GS2) A40 Devon.

 Production of the model ended in 1950 with 35,261 being built.
 In 1950 the UK price was £648, which included the heater.